andrewacashner/hearingfaithms/chapters/chapter-1.md

 ## Villancicos as Musical Theology

+> *ergo fides ex auditu*\
+> *auditus autem per verbum Christi*\

 > Faith, then, comes through hearing,\
 > and hearing, by the word of Christ.\
-> --- St. Paul, Romans 10:17
+> --- Romans 10:17

 St. Paul wrote to the Christian community in Rome, "How are they to believe if they have not heard?" since "faith comes through hearing, and hearing, by the Word of Christ" (Rom.
-10:16--17).
-Sixteen centuries later, amid the ongoing reformations of the Western Church, Catholic Christians were seeking ever new ways to make faith audible.
+10:16--17).[^Romans-translation] Sixteen centuries later, amid the ongoing reformations of the Western Church, Catholic Christians were seeking ever new ways to make faith audible.
 Poets and composers of the Spanish Empire expanded a genre of sung poetry in the vernacular---the villancico---into large-scale choral and instrumental performances that could appeal to the ears of elite and common people alike.
 [The major studies of the villancico as a musical and poetic genre are, in chronological order, @Rubio:Forma; @Laird:VC; @Torrente:PhD; @Tenorio:SorJuana;
 @CaberoPueyo:PhD; @Illari:Polychoral; @Knighton-Torrente:VCs; @Cashner:Cards;
 @Cashner:PhD.]
 <!-- and more; some of this intro is only needed when using this chapter for
 book proposal -->

+[^Romans-translation]:
+This is my own translation from the Latin Vulgate used by Spanish Catholics, in the modern edition, @Weber:Vulgate.
+The original Greek is "ἄρα ἡ πίστις ἐξ ἀκοῆς, ἡ δὲ ἀκοὴ διὰ ῥὴματοσ Χριστοῦ":
+@Aland:GNT4.
+The word *akoē* can mean "the faculty of hearing," "the act of hearing," "the organ with which one hears," or "that which is heard": @BDAG, s.v. ἀκοή.
+The New Revised Standard Version translates this "So faith comes from what is heard, and what is heard comes through the word of Christ."
+Early modern Catholic discussions of faith and hearing depend on the range of meanings of *auditus* in Latin (as in the underlying Greek), including both "hearing" and "what is heard."

 With the Church's active patronage, villancicos became a central activity in religious festivals throughout the year, particularly at Christmas, Corpus